akavalar/MergerEffects/README.md

 ![Tree Structure](/Structure.png?raw=true "Nested hierarchy of MergerEffects functions")

 ## Inputs
-Here I assume that you are running the simulations using `mergerSimulate()` to simulate a merger involving N products and M companies.
+Here I assume you are using `mergerSimulate()` to simulate a merger involving N products and M companies.
 - q0: vector of N quantities
 - p0: vector of N prices
 - margins: vector of N margins